fbpx

 Language

 Filipino is the national language.
-English is the business language and spoken widely.
-Approximately 111 languages and dialects are spoken in the country.
+English is the business language and is spoken widely.
+Approximately 120 to 187 languages and dialects are spoken in the country.

 Timezone